 - Course auditors may not subsequently request credit for the course although they may have completed all course requirements.

-- Please review the College Catalog for complete policy information.
+- Please review the College Catalog for additional policy information.

 Auditing Request Process

-- To audit a course, you will need to complete the Permission to Audit form on our forms page, which must be approved by the course instructor.
+- To audit a course, you will need to complete the Permission to Audit form, which must be approved by the course instructor.

-- Send or bring the form to the Registrar's Office by the end of the first week of classes by 4 p.m.
+- Provide the form to the Registrar's Office by the end of the first week of classes (by 4 p.m.).

 - The form also will be forwarded to Information Resources where you will be added to any online components, including associated Blackboard classrooms.
 This process may take up to 1-2 days to complete.